opencloud-community/ot-controller/docs/admin/advanced/additional_services/recorder.md

 The section in the [configuration file](../../core/configuration.md) is called `rabbit_mq`.

-In addition to the configuration file, keycloak needs to be configured to allow the recorder to access meetings.
+In addition to the configuration file, Keycloak needs to be configured to allow the recorder to access meetings.

 ### Keycloak Configuration